-- 1. The business name and seat of the company; - 2.
-The objects of the company; - 3.
-The total share capital and the extent to which it is paid up; - 4.
-The number, nominal value and types of shares; - 5.
-The procedure for convening general meetings and the voting rights of shareholders; - 6.
-The governing bodies for management and auditing; - 7.
-The form of the company's external communications."
+- 1. The business name and seat of the company; - The objects of the company; - The total share capital and the extent to which it is paid up; - 4.
+The number, nominal value and types of shares; - [repealed]; - (repealed); - 7.
+The form of the company's communications to its shareholders."

-Company limited by shares (CO Art 620 ff) The Articles of Association (CO Art 627)
+Company limited by shares (CO Art 620 ff) (7) Voluntary provisions of the Articles of Association